-I think by the time you’ve reached this point, it will perhaps be clear that I feel Wix that as a site builder, Wix is quite good.
+I think by the time you’ve reached this point, it will perhaps be clear that I feel Wix that as a website builder, Wix is quite good.
 It ticks off a lot of the right check boxes in its primary function (the mobile site editor is a great touch) and it is possible to use to develop sites quickly.

 On top of that, there is great value-add as well, with the extra features and marketing tools.
 This is something that would enable new site owners to extend the reach of their site further without having to deal with too much technical knowledge or additional resources.

 As you go through the list of pros and cons, it becomes a bit more obvious that Wix is a short-term gain – long term pain solution.
-Of course this won’t matter for some people, but my thoughts are that if you’re willing to put in a little effort to learning about self-hosting WordPress, for example, you’d save as much as double (and likely more) in the long run.
+Of course this won’t matter for some people, but my thoughts are that if you’re willing to put in a little effort to learn about self-hosting WordPress, for example, you’d save as much as double (and likely more) in the long run.

 - ✓ Great speed

-- ✓ Easy Drag & drop interface
+- ✓ Easy drag & drop interface

 - ✓ SEO tools included